facebookarchive/php-graph-sdk/docs/getting_started.md

 Whether you're developing a website with Facebook login, creating a Facebook Canvas app or Page tab, the Facebook SDK for PHP does all the heavy lifting for you making it as easy as possible to deeply integrate into the Facebook platform.

-## Autoloading & namespaces

-The Facebook SDK for PHP v5 is coded in compliance with [PSR-4](http://www.php-fig.org/psr/psr-4/).
-This means it relies heavily on namespaces so that class files can be loaded for you automatically.

-It would be advantageous to familiarize yourself with the concepts of [namespacing](http://php.net/manual/en/language.namespaces.rationale.php) and [autoloading](http://php.net/manual/en/function.spl-autoload-register.php) if you are not already acquainted with them.

 ## System requirements

 - PHP 5.6 or greater